-- Agile is not a step-by-step guide that includes instructions to establish agility, but it is an approach that can be promoted through software that is designed especially for this purpose.
+- Agile methodology is not a step-by-step guide that includes instructions to establish agility.
+But it is an approach that can be promoted through software that is designed especially for this purpose.

-- Agile is about face-to-face conversations to cut the time spent on the excessive meetings, email chains, and other ways of convoluted communication methods.
+- Agile is about face-to-face conversations.
+This is to cut the time spent on excessive meetings, email chains, and other ways of convoluted communication methods.

 - Interactions and individuals are much important than processes and tools.

 - Working software should be over comprehensive documentation.]

 - The focus should be on customer collaboration instead of contract negotiation.

 - The whole developing process should concentrate on responding to change over following a plan.

 Do you want more information about Agile Methodology, general principles, types, and practices?